berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * support interpolating values from context into URI  specified in the form.
 * Support loading list of values for popdown list from specified URI in form / widget
 * Ability to load CSS from file specified in the form rather than requiring it to be loaded in parent html page.
+* For fda sample page remove the right navigation payne and enlarge middle payne when  displaying on anything less than 900 px;
+*